cartheur/ideal/README.md

 You can also play with the online demo in this page: [Small Loop](http://liris.cnrs.fr/ideal/demo/small-loop/).
 It allows you to remodel the environment by changing walls into empty cells and vice versa by clicking on the grid.
 If you rerun the agent in a different environment, you will observe that it may learn different behaviors.
 This is because it may program itself differently depending on its individual experience.
 This training effect, made possible by self-programming, is also shown in this video.

-At the end of Lesson 5, we invite participants interested in programming to reproduce this experiment with the algorithm provided on Page 58.
+At the end of Lesson 5, participants interested in programming to reproduce this experiment with the algorithm provided on Page 58.

 ## Selected readings on radical interactionism